0xProject/0x-settler/README.md

 It is possible to collect fees via Permit2, which is typically in the token that the Permit2 is offloading (e.g the sell token for that counterparty).
 To perform this we use the Permit2 batch functionality where the second item in the batch is the fee.

-Note: This is still not entirely finalised and may change.

 ### OTC fees via Permit2

 ```mermaid